 Life Stages of Lice

 Life Span of Head Lice on Human

 The life cycle of lice continues until all of the bugs and nits are removed from the hair.
-Lice cases do not go away by themselves.
-LiceDoctors offers a safe, all-natural treatment that will leave you lice-free.
+Head lice cases do not go away by themselves.
+LiceDoctors offers a safe, all-natural treatment that will leave you lice free.
 LiceDoctors technicians can eradicate head lice at any and all stages of infestation!
-Call us for same day service at 800-224-2537.
+Call us for same-day service at 800-224-2537.